SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 ### appsettings.json
 In other ways, the appsettings.json file in an ASP.NET Core application is a JSON formatted file that stores configuration data.
 In this file, you can keep settings like connection strings, application settings, logging configuration, and anything else you want to change without recompiling your application.
 The settings in this file can be read at runtime and overridden by environment-specific files like appsettings.Development.json or appsettings.Production.json.

+When we create an ASP.NET Core Web Application with an Empty or Razor Pages or MVC or Web API Project Template, Visual Studio automatically creates the appsettings.json file for us, as shown in the image below.

+The appsettings.json file is the application configuration file used to store configuration settings such as database connection strings, any application scope global variables, etc. If you open the ASP.NET Core appsettings.json file, you see the following code created by Visual Studio by default.

+Note: The appsettings.json file typically resides in the root directory of your ASP.NET Core project.
+You can add multiple appsettings.json files with different names, such as appsettings.development.json, appsettings.production.json, etc., to manage configuration for different environments (e.g., development, production, staging).

+Now, I will add a key named MyCustomKey within this file.
+To do so, please modify the appsettings.json file as shown below.
+You must store the value as a key-value pair as a JSON file.

+Here’s what each section typically means:

+* Logging: Defines the logging level for different components of the application.
+* AllowedHosts: Specifies the hosts that the application will listen to.
+* MyCustomSettings: A custom section that you define for your own application settings.
+* Configuration Sections: The file is typically divided into sections that represent different aspects of the application settings.
+For example, you might have sections like ConnectionStrings, Logging, or custom sections for your application-specific settings.

+Security Consideration: It’s important not to store sensitive information, like passwords or secret keys, directly in appsettings.json.
+Instead, use secure storage like environment variables, Azure Key Vault, or other secure configuration providers.